jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

 // Add the layer to the map
 Map.addLayer(annMeanTemp, tempVisParam, 'Ann.
 Mean Temp.');
 ```
 **Save your script** by clicking the Save button at the top of the script pane.
+(Save your work regularly, even if not instructed to do so!)

 After clipping the _WorldClim_ data to the extent of Tenerife, this code selects the _bio01_ band which contains the annual mean temperature variable (see the [WorldClim Earth Engine Data Catalog webpage](https://developers.google.com/earth-engine/datasets/catalog/WORLDCLIM_V1_BIO#bands) for more details) and puts this in a new layer called `annMeanTemp`.
 Then the code sets some visualisation parameters ('make the layer red where 0 is light red and 25 is dark red') and the last line of code adds the layer to the map with the visualisation.